danizen/confsecrets/README.md

 The goal of this project is to provide APIs that wrap the simplest solutions that are actually solutions, namely:
- - Keeping passwords as encrypted values on the filesystem, in the environment, or in S3 objects
+ - Keeping passwords as encrypted values on the filesystem, in the code, or in S3 objects

-Some secrets may be different from passwords, and so we are agnostic, at lesat in the lower-end code, and also support encrypted YAML or JSON.
+Some secrets may be different from passwords, but that is the blue sky future.

 ## API Ideas

-We could make this more complicated by integrating with 3rd party solutions such as S3, HashiCorp vault, or we could provide some simpler utilities.
 The goal here is to reach the point where we can keep multiple secrets in the same encrypted wodge, decrypted with the same passwords, and provide some command-line over them that is easily integrated into Django.
+We want to act locally but think globally.

 How about this:
   - implement `confsecrets\vault.py` which contains a `Vault` class that is a subclass of UserDict, maybe OrderedDict.
   - The vault has the following init:

           Vault(key=, salt=, path=, encoder=, decoder=)

   - It implements it encrypts using the the salt and key to base64.
   - Encrypting immediately flushes the file that has been loaded